gvwilson/sensibleadventures/bookster/bookster.md

 Outside, half of the militia in Mapmarket Square had managed to form up, spearmen and archers side by side.
-The rest were milling around, shouting for their companions or standing on tiptoe, waving to be seen.  *They don't even have proper uniforms*, Erileine thought.
+The rest were milling around, shouting for their companions or standing on tiptoe, waving to be seen.  *They don't even have proper uniforms*, she thought.
 The spearmen wore vests and helmets of bootsole leather.
 The soldiers in Tinhead had all been in armor.